OCHA-DAP/hdx-scraper-cookiecutter/hdx-scraper-{{cookiecutter.scraper_name}}/README.md

 [uv](https://github.com/astral-sh/uv) is used for package management.
-If you’ve introduced a new package to the source code (i.e.anywhere in `src/`), please add it to the `project.dependencies` section of
-`pyproject.toml` with any known version constraints.
+If you’ve introduced a new package to the source code (i.e.anywhere in `src/`), please add it to the `project.dependencies` section of `pyproject.toml` with any known version constraints.

-For adding packages for testing, add them to the `test` section under `[project.optional-dependencies]`.
+To add packages required only for testing, add them to the `test` section under `[project.optional-dependencies]`.

-Any changes to the dependencies will be automatically reflected in `requirements.txt` with `pre-commit`, but you can re-generate the file without committing by executing:
+Any changes to the dependencies will be automatically reflected in `requirements.txt` and `requirements-test.txt` with `pre-commit`, but you can re-generate the files without committing by executing:

     pre-commit run pip-compile --all-files --config=.config/pre-commit-config.yaml